Last Updated 5/28/2021

 Other significant steps taken under the Task Force in strengthening the PBR framework include enhancing communication between insurance staff and state legislatures via briefs and developing the XXX/AXXX Reinsurance Framework with the 2014 adoption and 2016 implementation of the Actuarial Guideline XLVIII-Actuarial Opinion and Memorandum Requirements for the Reinsurance of Policies Required to be Valued under Sections 6 and 7 of the NAIC Valuation of Life Insurance Policies Model Regulation (AG 48).

 Status: The Financial Condition (E) Committee is currently overseeing the inclusion of PBR in the financial handbooks and other activities.
 The Life Actuarial (A) Task Force is continuing to oversee edits to, and publication of, the Valuation Manual.
 Peer and quality reviews of PBR valuations are being conducted by the Valuation Analysis (E) Working Group (VAWG).
 The Life Actuarial (A) Task Force continues to consider revisions to VM-50 and VM-51 to enhance the quality and relevance of the experience data collected.
 The Life Actuarial (A) Task Force has implemented the Variable Annuity Framework adopted in 2018 by the Variable Annuities Issues (E) Working Group.
+The Task Force began work on a fixed annuity framework in 2020.
 Revised accreditation standards, adopted in 2017, became effective January 1, 2020.

 Committees Active on This Topic